 Interval Sessions and Speed Work

-These are the bread and butter sessions for track runners but also play a really important role at all distances, even ultra runners.
+These are the most important element of training for track runners but they also play a really important role at all distances, even ultra runners.
 An interval session is essentially breaking up a run into segments with recoveries between each segment.
 This means you can run much faster than during a single continuous run.
 A variety of paces and durations of recovery are used.
-We refer to the running part as the repetition and the recovery is the interval.
-We often group repetitions into to sets of repetitions with longer rests between each set.
+We refer to the running part as the repetition and the recovery between each repetition is the interval.
+We often group repetitions into to sets with longer rests between each set.

-The methodology of internal training that we use we call multi pace theory and it’s similar to the five pace theory used by the likes of Frank Horwill and Peter Coe.
-This is when you train at two additional paces either side of your main race pace.
-We have adapted the title multi pace rather than five pace as we believe there are more than five paces used in our sessions.
+The methodology of internal training that we use we call multi pace chain theory and it’s similar to the five pace theory used by the well known coaches Frank Horwill and Peter Coe.
+The five pace theory is when you train at two additional paces either side of your main race pace.
+We have adapted the title to multi pace chain rather than five pace as there are more than five paces used in our sessions.
 Indeed the coaches that use five pace theory also used more than five paces in their training.

-Lactic acid levels will rise considerably higher during intervals and you will be improve your ability to tolerate high levels of lactic acid.
+Lactic acid levels will rise considerably higher during intervals and you will improve your ability to tolerate high levels of lactic acid.
 You will also be operating at close to and on occasion at your maximum heart rate.
 Some coaches use lactate monitors and/or heart rate to control the intenisty of their sessions.
 We occasionally used a mixture of these methods but mostly did sessions without monitoring heart art and/or lactate.

 Examples of interval sessions: